-Laminate flooring is a great product and in our opinion the "Bang for Buck" value is very high with this kind of flooring.
+Vinyl click and Laminate flooring are great products, and in our opinion, the "Bang for Buck" value is very high with this kind of flooring.
 Installation time is fairly quick and paired with a new tall baseboard, one can completely change the entire look and feel to a home or office.

 So now what?

 After the tools are packed, furniture put back in place and the crew is out the door, what do I do next?
 Well other than enjoy your new space, its time to do a deep clean and get life back in the swing of things.
 Try to follow these guidelines to ensure long life of your new investment.

 1. Use a dust mop, soft bristle broom or suction-only vacuum cleaner.

 Never use a vacuum with a beater bar or with the beater bar disengaged.
 Sweep or vacuum the floor regularly to keep it clean and free of dust, sand and other abrasive materials.
 Place area rugs or doormats at entryways to help prevent sand, grit, oils, dirt and other abrasive materials from being tracked onto the floor surface from outdoors.

 2. Protect your floor from exposure to liquids.

 Place protective mats at high-use work areas such as sinks, ranges, service counters and workstations.
 Blot up any spilled food, drink or other liquid immediately.
 Under no circumstances allow liquid to remain on the floor for very long as it can cause permanent damage to the finish and or structure.
 Never wet mop the floor when cleaning.
 Avoid walking on the floor with wet feet or footwear.
 Put trays under potted plants.
 Damage caused by flooding, broken pipes, wet mopping or any other exposure to liquid or moisture is not covered by the product warranty.